LanguageMachines/clariah-plus-tasks/di.huc/vre-plan3/plan.md

 * [MTAS](https://github.com/schemreier/eng_ASR) (Meertens) - ``Tf`` - Corpus Search (developed in the scope of Nederlab)
 * [CoBaLT](https://github.com/INL/COBALT) (INT) - ``T`` - Corpus Annotation environment

-I have limited the overview above to tools that are available as web-based services in some form, but I do want to emphasise that many tools can also be run on the command line, and that this is often even the preferred form for many users and does exclude tools from being succesfully used in the VRE.
-There are some notable tools which are not available as a webservice or webapplication, but deserve to be mentioned and considered:

-* [Nederlab Enrichment Pipeline](https://github.com/proycon/nederlab-pipeline) (RUN) - ``LF`` - NLP pipeline for the linguistic enrichment of historical dutch, as developed in the scope of the Nederlab project.
-This is a pipeline that invokes various other tools.
-* [VU Reading Pipeline](https://github.com/cltl/vu-rm-pip3) (VU) - NLP pipeline generating various semantic interpretations.
-This distributes and invokes various other tools developed at the VU.
-It used the NAF format for interoperability.

-We also excluded tools that consist primarily of a desktop GUI and can therefore not be easily interfaced with through automated means.

 A schematic overview of the interoperability between these services is provided below.
 The interpretation of the schema is as follows:

 * Solid edges represent functionality already implemented